 With many City of Melbourne employees working in offices, staff were encouraged to be active by participating in the Global Corporate Challenge.
-Overall 364 employees took part, resulting in a total of 431,732,612 steps, which equates to walking around the Earth 6.9 times and ranked the organisation 34 out of 611 Australian teams.
+Overall 364 employees took part, resulting in a total of 431,732,612 steps, which equates to walking around Earth 6.9 times and ranked the organisation 34 out of 611 Australian teams.
 The City of Melbourne's participation enabled 364 local primary school children to get more active and healthy by participating in the Global Children's Challenge, at no cost.

-The City of Melbourne was the first local government in Victoria to introduce electric vehicles into fleet operations in 2008 with the support of the Department of Transport and Department of Innovation, Industry and Regional Development.
-At the time, the City of Melbourne supported the locally developed Electric Blade technology and since then we have trialled other electric vehicles.
+The City of Melbourne was the first local government in Victoria to introduce electric vehicles into fleet operations in 2008 with the support of the Department of Transport and the Department of Innovation, Industry and Regional Development.
+At the time, the City of Melbourne supported the locally-developed Electric Blade technology and we have since trialed other electric vehicles.
 In 2011-12 two Nissan LEAF electric vehicles were added to the fleet as part of the Victorian Electric Vehicle Trial.

-Being available and accessible to the public is very important to as a leading city council.
+Being available and accessible to the public is very important as a leading city council.
 The City of Melbourne's overall customer satisfaction rating was 86 per cent for 2011-12 and 93 per cent of inquiries from the public were completed on time.
-Over the financial year, the public chose to contact the City in a variety of ways, with the total number of customer contacts received distributed as follows:
+In 2011-12, the public chose to contact us in a variety of ways, with the total number of customer contacts received distributed as follows: